 Benefit # 2—Observational Research Examines Natural Conversation in Action.

 Observational Research also affords marketers the privilege to observe digital dialogue between people.
-For example, a company may listen into internet correspondence—routinely reviewing online consumer conversations on blogs, social networks, and/or websites about their latest product sold.
-Granted, awareness of a company’s online marketing practices might dissuade candor among certain reserved, internet savvy personalities less comfortable disclosing opinions.
+For example, a company may listen to internet correspondence—routinely reviewing online consumer conversations on blogs, social networks, and/or websites about their latest product sold.
+Granted, awareness of a company’s online marketing practices might dissuade candor among certain reserved, internet-savvy personalities less comfortable disclosing opinions.
 While perhaps less reliable than observing actions, the same reasoning, to an extent, analogously applies.
-“Naturally occurring” feedback may spark uninhibited dialogue. [lxxii] Others who care not what companies witness may candidly communicate ideas with the hopes of learning from others who experienced certain products and/or services.
+“Naturally occurring” feedback may spark uninhibited dialogue.
+Others who care not what companies witness may candidly communicate ideas with the hopes of learning from others who experienced certain products and/or services.
 Moreover, blogs and/or freelance internet articles from professional writers emulating more of an objective, journalistic tone may also yield some impartial insight.
 For instance, an article review about some product/service might even elucidate consumer behavior, perhaps even substantiated with sources to observational research methods, possibly confirming prior conclusions.
 These reviews may suggest less deceitful motives with higher ethical publishing standards, requiring writers to maintain some minimum ethos/logos threshold as a prerequisite for publication.
 If true, this authoritative quality may provide a reliable resource with invaluable insight while further curtailing the effort of gathering additional extrinsic observational research.

 Potential Problem # 1—Observation Limits to Outward Manifestation.

 The fundamental flaw with Observation Research remains its limitation to outward manifestations.
 In other words, observational research evaluates external appearances.
 But what about intrinsic qualities?
-While observation may suggest the probative inference of plausible motives and psychological processes among people, it fails to necessarily pinpoint with definitive certainty, “attitudes, motives, and/or private behavior.” [lxxiii] One’s inner thoughts constitutes an unobservable quality.
+While observation may suggest the probative inference of plausible motives and psychological processes among people, it fails to necessarily pinpoint with definitive certainty, “attitudes, motives, and/or private behavior.”
+One’s inner thoughts constitute an unobservable quality.
 To judge a book by its cover assumes omniscience, eliminating the possibility, and in this circumstance, overwhelmingly likelihood of not knowing about something unseen.
 How could someone accurately infer an outcome about something one cannot actually observe?
 One may only speculate possibilities.
 This issue presents a potential problem for marketers if they permit circular conjecture to form the basis of their conclusions.